dsalex1/EdgeAi-Lab3/README.md

 #### Question 16.
 What is the EON Compiler, and why is the memory usage so different between the two libraries?
 Compare the models included in the two libraries (in src > tflite-model).
 How do they differ?
 What makes one of them smaller?

 EON is a compiler that transforms tensorflow lite models to c++ code.
-It archives a smaller file size by removing meta data.
+It archives a smaller file size by removing meta data and optimized compiling of the otherwise interpreted code.

-The data preprocessing contributes the majority of the total time, also the RAM usage is larger for the preprocessing compared to the inference. because of this the total inference time and ram usage does not differ between the EON and non-EON model, only the flash usage is significantly smaller, since
+The data preprocessing contributes the majority of the total time, also the RAM usage is larger for the preprocessing compared to the inference. because of this the total inference time and ram usage does not differ between the EON and non-EON model, only the flash usage is significantly smaller:

 No Eon (int8): |prep. | inf.  | total
 ---------------|------|-------|--------